-In Exhausted Wives, Bewildered Husbands I presented the explicit negotiation of needs, wherein the parties are assumed to love one another.
-Marriage, long-term romance, parent-child bonds, or friendships are all based on the assumption of existing love between the parties.
+In Exhausted Wives, Bewildered Husbands I present the explicit negotiation of needs, wherein the parties are assumed to love one another.
+Marriage, long-term romance, parent-child bonds, and friendships are all based on the assumption of existing love between the parties.
 The two parties involved share a given expectation that each will:

 - Value reciprocal sharing

 - View nurturing of others as a higher priority than accumulation of resources

 - Prioritize the satisfaction of all parties instead of an us-versus-them balancing act

 This means the transactions will not be one-sided selfish exploitation.
 In fact, if anything, the parties are expected to be overly generous to one another.
 Asking one’s spouse for a romantic evening together should elicit a response like “I want that too, here’s how we do it,” rather than “Only if you pay me $200 per hour.”